Dance Brothers .45 Colt cartridge conversion for Pietta revolvers

 The .45 Colt Kirst Konverter will allow you to fire both the .45 Long Colt and the shorter .45 Schofield cartridges.
 The .45 Colt converter is designed with safety notches between chambers, so you can safely carry five rounds of .45 Long Colt or .45 Schofield ammo and it is legal for SASS and NCOWS shooting events.

 It will accommodate the .45 Long Colt cartridge, if the bullet is seated slightly deeper.
-The ammo must be loaded with lead bullets and a low-pressure, powder charge that does not exceed 1,000 feet per second velocity.
+The ammo must be loaded with lead bullets and a low-pressure, powder charge equivalent to black powder loads.